jeremyjgo/My_repo/blablacar/python/readme.md

 As the API doesn't provide a date information, the data returned is always the data available at the time of the call.
 Therefore there doesn't seem to be a way a getting data from last year for example, for a potential backfill, if needed.

 Columns are not renamed to keep the data as it comes from the API.

+I my code, Big Query credentials are specified within a json file.
+However, I assume that in a production environment, a service account will be used and credentials will be kept in a separate location.